jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 <hr>
 ## The Ethical Software Engineer

 I would argue that being ethical and following morals is important in nearly all decisions a person will have to make, but personal ethics are highly subjective.
-So, a universal code of ethics must be used professionally, in software engineering this is the [Software Engineering Code of Ethics and Professional Practice](https://www.computer.org/education/code-of-ethics).
-This isn’t necessarily a set of commandments, it is more so a guide to help you make ethical professional decisions.
+So, a universal code of ethics must be used professionally, and in software engineering this is the  [Software Engineering Code of Ethics and Professional
+Practice](https://www.computer.org/education/code-of-ethics).
+This isn’t necessarily a set of commandments, rather it is more so a guide to help you make ethical professional decisions.

-Ethics are moral principles that govern a person's behavior or the conduct of an activity.
-Some moral principles of an ethical software engineer are to; never advertently or inadvertently cause harm to the public, their clients, colleagues, and employers, and always create products of the best possible standards.
-This code of ethics is created for software engineers, but it can be used in other places in your life as well; as was demonstrated in the thought experiment above.
+Ethics are moral principles that govern a person’s behavior or the conduct of an activity.
+Some moral principles of an ethical software engineer are to never advertently or inadvertently cause harm to the public, their clients, colleagues, and employers, and always create products of the best possible standards.
+This code of ethics was created for software engineers, but it can be used in other situations in your life as well; as was demonstrated in the thought experiment above.

 <hr>